RebekkaT/MD_thesis_RebekkaTerhorst/open lab notebook/april.md

 - ask Jens about financing salivette and MRI

 # upcoming
-- visit in Regensburg to get to see the stresstest
+- visit in Regensburg to get to see the stresstest on april 26